exanauts/exanauts.github.io/index.md

 ## [PIPS-NLP](https://github.com/Argonne-National-Laboratory/PIPS/)

 PIPS is a suite of parallel optimization solvers mainly for stochastic optimization problems written in C++.
 Our most used solver is PIPS-NLP which implements the interior-point method similar to [Ipopt](https://github.com/coin-or/Ipopt).
 It uses sparse algebra kernels and the Schur complement to decompose the optimization problems.
-It is one of our solvers for security constrained optimal pwerflow.
+It is one of our solvers for security constrained optimal powerflow.

 ## [ProxAL](https://github.com/exanauts/proxALM)